Jack Pierce (make-up artist): Early career

-After immigrating to the United States from his native Greece as a teenager, Pierce tried his hand at several careers, including a stint as an amateur baseball player.
+After emigrating to the United States from his native Greece as a teenager, Pierce tried his hand at several careers, including a stint as an amateur baseball player.

 In the 1920s, Pierce embarked on a series of jobs in cinema—cinema manager, stuntman, actor, even assistant director—which would eventually lead to his mastery of the field of makeup.
-The small-statured Pierce was never a "leading man"-type, and he put his performing career aside to specialize in make-up for other performers.
+The small-statured Pierce was never a "leading man"-type, and he put his performing career aside to specialise in make-up for other performers.
 In 1915 he was hired to work on crews for the studio's productions.
 On the 1926 set of The Monkey Talks, Jack Pierce created the makeup for actor Jacques Lernier who was playing a simian with the ability to communicate.
 The head of Universal, Carl Laemmle, was won over with the creative outcome.
 Next came the rictus-grin face of Conrad Veidt in The Man Who Laughs (1928), a silent picture.
 Pierce was then hired full-time by Universal Pictures motion picture studio.
 The death in 1930 of Lon Chaney—who throughout the 1920s had made a name for himself by creating grotesque and often painful horror make-ups—opened a niche for Pierce and Universal, Chaney's films provided audiences with the deformed, monstrous faces that Pierce and moviegoers of the time enjoyed.